-As a 501(c)(3) nonprofit organization proudly directed by leaders of diverse backgrounds and experiences, our approach to this challenge underscores the deep connections between public health, economic development, and community engagement.
-By seeking out uncommon partnerships, operating at the neighborhood scale, and providing valuable job skills to a marginalized workforce, we are committed to a vision of strong “green” workforce in Baltimore City.
+As a 501(c)(3) nonprofit proudly directed by leaders of diverse backgrounds and experiences, our approach to this multifaceted challenge underscores deep connections between public health, economic development, and community engagement.
+By seeking out transdisciplinary partnerships and offering valuable career skills to a marginalized workforce, we are committed to a vision of a more sustainable civil sector in Baltimore City.

 Our initial tree-planting efforts were rooted in the Harris Creek watershed, a buried stream valley that once coursed from present-day Clifton Park through sixteen East Baltimore neighborhoods before meeting the Inner Harbor in Canton.